GOOMBAServer/GOOMBAServer-src/README.md

 If you get an error when compiling, you can create an issue.

+# note: I will work on GOOMBAServer again!

 # Sample Codes
 Database Sample:
 >THINK Connect to the DB (Cannot contain spaces, currently)